 In an ever-changing world, what does CRM mean, and how is it defined?
-We need to make sense of it and separate the digital ‘noise’ from the ‘good’ stuff in order to make the sale and provide a customer experience with lasting impact.
-The question is – how do we achieve this in any meaningful way?
+We need to separate the digital noise from the good stuff in order to make the sale and provide a customer experience with lasting impact.
+The question is – how do we achieve this in any sort of meaningful way?

 In the experience economy, customer relationship management becomes more and more important as we are constantly exposed to multiple sources of information and marketing via the internet.

 Customers choose where to buy based on their interactions with organizations and brands, and their path to buying usually begins by searching on the internet.
 Marketers and sales professionals cannot afford to be complacent since many buying decisions are made before a customer ever contacts anyone at a company that they plan to purchase from.